hasura/open-data-domain-specification/README.md

 ### Model Source

-A model can be attached to a data source and the `modelSource` OpenDDS object can define how the model and its types / fields map to entities in the underlying data source.
+A model can be attached to a data source and the `modelSource` Open DDS object can define how the model and its types / fields map to entities in the underlying data source.

 The `modelSource` object contains:
 - The model name for which the source is being defined
 - The data source name corresponding to this model
 - The underlying entity within the data source corresponding to this model
-- For each OpenDDS type used within the model, including the data type of model elements, the mapping between the type specifics (like field names) to the underlying entities within the data source (like column names)
+- For each Open DDS type used within the model, including the data type of model elements, the mapping between the type specifics (like field names) to the underlying entities within the data source (like column names)

 Example:
 ```json